 Step 7: Ready Your Filter System

 Once your equipment is in place, ready your filter system.
-Most people leave these in place and simply block the pipes that lead to them during the winter, but depending on the system you have, you may need to put them back in place physically.
-Be sure to clean and wash all of your filters and equipment before you put them into place.
+Most people leave these in place and simply block the pipes that lead to them during the winter, but depending on your system, you may need to physically put them back in place.
+Be sure to clean and wash your filters and equipment before putting them in place.
+If you need to replace any filters, head to my research on the best pool filter system for inground pools.

 If you use a saltwater chlorinator, do not turn it on at this point.
 You need to check your pool chemistry in later steps first.